mastrojs/mastro/vscode-extension/src/README.md

 ### Architecture

-There are three levels of turtles, all containes within one file: `src/extension.ts` (that was we [don't need a bundler](https://code.visualstudio.com/api/working-with-extensions/bundling-extension)).
+There are three levels of turtles, all contained within one file: `src/extension.ts` (so we [don't need a bundler](https://code.visualstudio.com/api/working-with-extensions/bundling-extension)).

 #### Extension web worker